Your Dedicated Advocate In Child Custody And Child Support Cases

 Nothing is more important in life than your child(ren).
 No relationship can compare to the one between a parent and his or her child, which is what makes child custody negotiations so intimidating.

-At Randle & Randle Attorneys At Law, LLC, in Greenbelt, we will be your zealous advocates throughout the custody process.
+At Randle & Randle Attorneys At Law, LLC, we will be your zealous advocates throughout the custody process.
 We know how vulnerable you may feel in this situation, but we have the skills and resources to negotiate an arrangement that protects your parental rights and is in the best interests of your children.
 We have been successful in advocating for our clients for years.

 Understanding Your Custody Options